shantanoo-desai/blog/content/posts/technology/podman_compose_vs_docker_compose.md

 > Podman with Docker Compose good!
 > Podman with `podman-compose` bad!

-With a nice playgorund already setup in [Iximiuz Labs for Podman](https://labs.iximiuz.com) (which I highly recommend you check out!)
+With a nice playground already setup in [Iximiuz Labs for Podman](https://labs.iximiuz.com) (which I highly recommend you check out!)
  - I spun up a system with podman in no-time
  - tried changes in no-time
  - verified things in no-time